 You will have six periods of Biology every week.
-Three lessons will be spent with one teacher learning topics 1 and 2 and three lessons will be spent with a different teacher learning topics 3 and 4.
-At the end of the year you will sit two exam papers, each worth 50% of your AS grade (see image below)
+Three lessons will be spent with one teacher and three lessons will be spent with a different teacher At the end of the year you will sit one exam paper which will assess you on the whole of the AS knowledge.